 Finding a suitable name for your new brand is tough!
 As if starting a business wasn’t hard enough, you have to come up with a meaningful set of words that somehow speaks to you.
 You’ve probably been juggling a few words around in your head for weeks now, but are a bit afraid to actually man up and purchase your domain name.
 I know the feeling!
-I spent a few solid days last year trying to come up with a name for this shop and blog about creative entrepreneurship.
+I spent a few solid days trying to come up with a name for our business back when we were just starting out.
 Here are some steps you can take to nail down a sweet name that will serve you well for years to come.

 Figure out what your brand or business is all about